Industrialization, Urbanization, and Immigration in the Gilded Age

 There were only two white collar occupations open to women, and they had to be English speaking: retail selling and office work.

 - The vast majority of working women were unmarried - 6 in 7 - and their working outside of the home was extremely controversial.
 Some wondered if a woman who worked could be truly respectable.
-Others said that women who worked for "pin money" were respectable, thus giving rise to the argument that women could be paid less than men because they were not the real wage earners.
+Others said that women who worked for "pin money" were respectable, thus giving rise to the argument that women could be paid less than men because they were not the real wage earners in a family.

 - Most who could afford to stay home did so.